 GMU Permanent Orienteering Courses

-In cooperation with the Gdansk Forestry Agency (Nadleśnictwo Gdańsk), Gdynia Maritime University has developed a network of permanent orienteering courses over a 9 km2 area of forest within the Gdynia city limits (Zwierzyniec and Cisowa forests).
+In cooperation with the Gdansk Forestry Agency (Nadleśnictwo Gdańsk), Gdynia Maritime University (GMU) has developed a network of permanent orienteering courses over a 9 km2 area of forest within the Gdynia city limits (Zwierzyniec and Cisowa forests).
 The orienteering courses are made up of wooden posts that will serve as control points (controls) to be found by participants as they navigate their chosen route.
 The project aims to make the forests available for learning and exercises in field navigation, and orienteering for sport, tourism or leisure purposes, including developing map reading skills and an understanding of their limitations.
 Using the detailed maps provided, the orienteering courses present opportunities to improve your navigation skills, spend time in the open air and enjoy the beauty of nature all year round.

 Maps to a scale of 1:10,000 for the areas with courses of varying difficulty and length, descriptions of the cartographic symbols used and the characteristics of the orienteering courses can be found in the tabs below.
 There is also an optional control card traditionally used to verify that the correct control points have been visited by punching a pattern in each corresponding box on the control card.